Dasharo/docs/docs/variants/msi_z690/faq.md

 ## Will this work on my `MSI PRO Z690-A DDR4` ?

 Yes, it will work on your platform.
-Working on MSI PRO Z690-A DDR have been confirmed during the test procedures
+Working on MSI PRO Z690-A DDR have been confirmed during the test procedures.

 ## Can I safely try this on my board?